Get us in your inbox

 Photograph: Airbnb

-This is another property that sits outside of Cambridge but: it’s basically a tree house.
-So need we say more?
-This little house-on-stilts is mid-way between Cambridge and Ely, and surrounded by bucolic countryside (there’s even a field full of horses right next door).
+This is another property that sits outside Cambridge, but it’s almost a tree house.
+Almost.
+Sat amid the branches on some stilts, this unique property lies mid-way between Cambridge and Ely, and is surrounded by bucolic countryside.
 It’s charming, quirky and an advertisement for the beauty of wood.
-And, somehow, they’ve managed to fit a roll-top bath in there.
-We say: go test out your blister plasters with a long day out in the city or countryside, then return home to soak luxuriantly with a whiskey in hand.
+Plus, somehow, they’ve managed to fit a roll-top bath in there.
+We'd suggest heading out to test out your blister plasters with a long day of exploring in the city or countryside, then return to soak luxuriantly with a whiskey in hand.

 Lavender Walkways